 Yes!
-If you operate a small business (independent company with fewer than 100 employees), contact Ohio EPA’s Office of Compliance Assistance and Pollution Prevention (OCAPP) for help.
+If you operate a small business, contact Ohio EPA’s Office of Compliance Assistance and Pollution Prevention (OCAPP) for help.

 OCAPP is an independent office within Ohio EPA that was established with a goal of providing information and resources to help businesses achieve compliance with environmental regulations.
 OCAPP can also help you identify and implement pollution prevention (P2) measures that can save money, increase business performance and benefit the environment.

 OCAPP is a not a regulatory program at Ohio EPA.
 This means that information obtained by the office is not shared with Ohio EPA inspection or enforcement staff.
 Services of the office include:

 - Toll-free hotline (1-800-329-7518) open Monday through Friday from 8 a.m. to 5 p.m. for your questions